Updated 4 Oct 2022

 Legal protection for whistleblowers will be strengthened, making it a criminal offence to harass or threaten a whistleblower or their family and friends, and making it easier for whistleblowers to obtain active state intervention in curtailing such potential activities by alleged wrongdoers.

 The programme to collate and replace older Statutes and to otherwise simplify the body of Parliamentary laws will be revived.
-Costs will be reduced through the use of information technology and wider community engagement, such as an online wiki on which current statutes may be posted and amdendments or replacements worked out.
+At the same time its internal processes will be radically revised.
+Costs will be reduced through the use of information technology and wider community engagement.
+This will focus around an online wiki on which current statutes may be posted and amdendments or replacements worked out.
+A qualified legal team need only sanity-check the community output and present it to Parliament as it reaches an acceptable standard.

 Our countryside is both our most important heritage and our most important natural resource.
 Maintaining a harmonious balance of environmental protection and exploitation is critically important to the economy and wellbeing of the nation.
 But many old, sustainable institutions have been dismantled and over recent decades much has fallen into disrepair.
 Efforts by local authorities to preserve what is left are ham-fisted, focusing on tickbox policies rather than restoration and reinvigoration.

 Local authorities will have their powers restored and extended, to undertake necessary works and charge landowners where they fail in their obligations to the community over environmental protection, drainage and watercourse maintenance, waste and pollution clearance, road and footpath repairs, dangerous trees and so forth.